 Large sample sizes give more reliable results with greater precision and power, but perform sound analyses also costs more time and money.
 Therefore automating data collection, or using sources of available data, is essential for making accurate predictions and assumptions.

 Remember that it’s critical to ensure that you use a sufficiently large sample size when attempting to draw meaningful conclusions from betting results.
+This goes for proofing Tipsters, too.
 But try not to waste resources by sampling more than you really require.